Home » Lunch/Dinner » Easy Crockpot Salsa Chicken (4 Ingredients)

 Ingredients

-• Tortillas, fresh cilantro, lime, and toppings
+• Serving accessories – Tortillas, fresh cilantro, lime, and toppings like guacamole and pico de gallo.

 Equipment